Who is a Nominated Support Person?

 - for a review of a person’s fitness for trial

-- for an application for approval to perform electroconvulsive therapy
+- for an application for approval to perform electroconvulsive therapy (known as ECT)

 - for a review of a forensic order where the Attorney-General is to be represented.